genome/ptero-apis/auth.md

     - If the `access_token` is not associated with a superset of the scopes in this list, then respond with 403 (Not Authorized).
 - `access_token`
-    - the Bearer token that is the subject of the validation query
+    - The Bearer token that is the subject of the validation query.
 - `user_roles`
     - list of strings
     - If the `access_token` is associated with a user that does not have any of